 Select songs in your library that you want to convert.
-On your keyboard, hold down the Option key, and choose File > Convert > Convert to [import preference].
-And then the converted songs will appear in your library next to the original song files.
+On your keyboard, hold down the Option key, and choose File > Convert > Create MP3 Version.
+And then the converted songs will appear in your library next to the original song files as MP3 files.

 Tip: To convert songs from a folder or on a disk, just select the folder or disk after you select File > Convert > Convert to [MP3].

-On your keyboard, hold down the Shift key, and choose File > Convert > Convert to [import preference].
+On your keyboard, hold down the Ctrl key, and choose songs.
+Then File > Convert > Create MP3 Version.
 And select songs in your library or the folder or disk that contains songs you want to import and convert.
 Not long after, the converted songs and the original song files will be shown in your library.

 After converting Apple Music to MP3 songs, you can import the converted MP3 files back to your iTunes music library or copy them to other non-iOS gadgets or computers without having to be authorized with your Apple ID.
-The best part is, even if you cancel your Apple Music subscription, you can still be able to keep Apple Music forever without paying a penny.
+The best part is, once you have tried this multi-functional iTunes converter, even if you cancel your Apple Music subscription, you can still be able to keep Apple Music forever without paying a penny.